EpicEric/pony-mqtt/docs/classes/interface-mqttconnectionnotify.md

 # interface MQTTConnectionNotify

 A user notify interface to create an event-based client class for your MQTT connections.
-It can implement any of the methods below.
+It should implement the `on_connect()` and any others of the methods below.

 ## Public methods